Couples, COVID, and Cabin Fever

-By Jasmine Payne, Resident in Counseling
+By Jasmine Payne, Licensed Professional Counselor

 Back at the beginning of 2020 weren’t we all wishing we could spend more quality time at home with our loved ones or our partners?
 When true quality time was only able to be squeezed into the weekends or maybe weeknights (if the dishes got put away and the kids went to bed in a timely manner), we were able to truly relish in those moments.
 We were able to pause, take a breath, and be grateful we had a quiet hour or two to enjoy our partner’s company in the midst of the everyday chaos.